Mira (singer): Biography

 The year 2018 can be said to have been the year of consecration.
 After hits like "Dragostea nu se stinge", "Bella", "Anii mei", "Uit de tine", Mira won the category "Star Debut" in the awards Antena Stars and released two solo tracks "Vina" and "Tu mă faci" as well as collaborations with DJ Project on "Inimă nebună", and Vescan on "Ce-o fi, o fi", which solidified her position among the most appreciated and loved artists in Romania.
 In May, she was also selected to sing at "FORZA ZU", one of the biggest concerts organized in the country where the most popular singers participate, a concert with free entry, organized by Radio ZU.
 In December, she also sang in the special program "Orașul Faptelor Bune" ("City of Good Deeds") also organized by Radio ZU, a charity concert meant to help raise money for the cases presented throughout the day.

 The year 2019 was marked by two more hits by the already famous artist: "Cum de te lasă" and "Străzile din București" (feat.
 Florian Rus).
-This year again Mira was invited to sing both at "FORZA ZU" and at "Orașul Faptelor Bune", certifying her place among the most appreciated Romanian artists once more.
+This year again Mira was invited to sing both at "FORZA ZU" and at "Orașul Faptelor Bune", certifying her place among other famous Romanian artists.

 2020 was the busiest year, with song after song, in preparation for the release of her first album.
 During the gala "I Success – Femei de succes" Mira received the award for "The most streamed pop artist of 2020".
 This year Mira released no less than 8 songs, 6 of which from the album, a collaboration with Lino Golden ("Maracas"), and a cover of the international hit from O-ZONE, "Dragostea din tei".
 Mira was again on the list of artists at "FORZA ZU", a concert that could not take place due to the global pandemic.

 The album "MiraDivina" was launched in January 2021 in "Cărturesți" bookstores and in online and in March everywhere else.

 In 2021 she also released the last 2 songs from the album: "Arctic" and "Zi merci" which had a video release.
 The first song released this year was however "Nave spațiale".
 In July she released the song "Cheia inimii mele" in which the successful partnership with DJ Project is renewed.
 On November 11, Mira surprised her fans and posted on her YouTube channel a Christmas carol with her mother, Aurelia Cimpoieru entitled "Dragă moșule", the official video being released on December 1.
 On November 16 of the same year 2021, Mira released a new song titled, "Deziubește-mă", a long-awaited collaboration with singer Mario Fresh.
 She also announced that she will release a 2nd album which will be composed only of feats and it is already in the works.